The two RV Gypsies: Full-Time RVers

 Chapman Falls

-Once back home at the RV, Karen turned on her computer and did a search through her massive amount of photos for Devils Hopyard, and sure enough she found photos from 1984.
+check it out Once back home at the RV, Karen Duquette turned on her computer and did a search through her massive amount of photos for Devils Hopyard, and sure enough she found photos from 1984.
 So her memory was correct that she had gone there while living in Old Saybrook.
 She was actually taking photography classes at the time and entered a photo contest with a photo she took at Devil's Hopyard and won third place.
 The photo is shown below.
-Lee was working and had not gone to Devils Hopyard back then.
+Lee Duquette was working and had not gone to Devils Hopyard back then.

 timer time running backwardsFLASHBACK